Mayankidk/PingPongSFML/README.md

 # PingPongSFML
 I will only include the source file and the exe file in this repository.
-If u want to make changes or run the source file, please access YouTube videos down SFML in your pc. exe file will run fine irrespectively.
+If u want to make changes or run the source file, please access YouTube videos to download SFML in your pc. exe file will run fine irrespectively.